zio/zio/docs/datatypes/stream/zstream.md

   ): ZStream[R, E, A] = ???
 ```

 Let's see an example of using an acquire release when reading a file.
-In this example, by providing `acquire` and `release` actions to `ZStream.acquireReleaseWith`, it gives us a managed stream of `BufferedSource`.
-As this stream is managed, we can convert that `BufferedSource` to a stream of its lines and then run it, without worrying about resource leakage:
+In this example, by providing `acquire` and `release` actions to `ZStream.acquireReleaseWith`, it gives us a scoped stream of `BufferedSource`.
+As this stream is scoped, we can convert that `BufferedSource` to a stream of its lines and then run it, without worrying about resource leakage:

 ```scala mdoc:silent:nest
 import zio.Console._